dailypips/suninf.github.com/_posts/2013-11-3-scoped_ptr-in-chrome.md

 ---
 layout: article
-title: Chrome - scoped_ptr
+title: Chrome - Scoped_ptr
 category: chrome
 ---
 *This article introduce `scoped_ptr` in chrome source code.*

-* Scopers help you manage ownership of a pointer, helping you easily manage the a pointer within a scope, and automatically destroying the pointer at the end of a scope.
+Scopers help you manage ownership of a pointer, helping you easily manage the a pointer within a scope, and automatically destroying the pointer at the end of a scope.
-* There are two main classes you will use, which correspond to the operators new/delete and new[]/delete[].

-## Scope : auto management of ownership
+## Auto management of ownership
 {% highlight c++ %}

 // scoped_ptr<T>